-National treasure Sir Lenny Henry is widely known as being the co-founder of Comic Relief, which this year will once again aim to raise several millions of pounds for charity.
+National treasure Sir Lenny Henry is widely known as being the co-founder of Comic Relief, which this year teamed up with Children In Need to raise over £70 million to support those affected by the coronavirus pandemic.
 In addition to his charitable work, Henry is known for stand-up comedy and acting.
+Come Christmas Day 2020, Henry will also be on our screens, as the narrator of BBC's Zog and the Flying Doctors.
 But what else do we know about the entertainer?
 And is Lenny Henry married?

 As previously mentioned, Sir Lenny is perhaps best known for co-founding Comic Relief.
 He has been working as a presenter for the charity since 2003 and, in 2015, Henry received a knighthood in the Queen's birthday honours, where he thanked all those who have contributed to Comic Relief.
 According to The Sun, he said "This is not just for me, this is for everyone who has done something for Comic Relief.
 Every person who has helped us raise £1 billion and for everyone who works at Comic relief, this is for you."